Definition of Feng Shui

 Do you want to know what is Feng Shui?
 Feng Shui is the ancient Chinese art of space arrangement, that uses universal principles and the laws of nature to determine how to organize your environment in order to be happy, healthy, prosperous and free.

-Feng Shui teaches you “what to put where,” and in what colors, shapes and materials, so that you can be more relaxed, have better relationships, and be more productive, all this while being Happy, Healthy, Prosperous and Free in each and every one of the Feng Shui Nine Life Areas.
+In other words, Feng Shui teaches you “what to put where,” and in what colors, shapes and materials.
+As a result, you can be more relaxed, have better relationships, and be more productive, all this while being Happy, Healthy, Prosperous and Free in each and every one of the Nine Life Areas.

-Feng Shui reads the signs in the environment to find out what is going on in people’s lives, and then suggests small changes that can be done in the space so that it resonates with the person’s goals.
+Feng Shui reads the signs in the environment to find out what is going on in people’s lives.
+Then it suggests small changes in the space so that it resonates with the person’s goals.

 - the layout of the floor plan